tremor-rs/tremor-www/rfc/index.md

     invisible to users-of-Tremor.

-If you submit a pull request to implement a new feature without going through the RFC process, it may be closed with a polite request to submit an RFC first.
+If you submit a pull request to implement a new feature without going through the RFC process, it may be:
+ * Modified to add a `needs-rfc` label by a maintainer.
+The maintainers will assist with following the RFC process and getting the candidate contribution merged following the RFC process.
+ * Closed with a polite request to submit an RFC first.
+For significant contributions we will likely request that one of the contributors becomes a maintainer of tremor - the the very least for the contribution.
+ * For large contributions - we recommend engaging with the community and maintainers as early as possible so that we can align the goals of the project and the needs of a specific contribution.

 ### Sub-team-specific Guidelines